 Tall, yellow grass glistening during golden hour is what comes to mind when I think of Mission Trails.
-This place becomes magical as the sun begins to set and is perfect for a rustic-themed shoot.
+This place becomes magical as the sun begins to set and is perfect for a rustic-themed engagement session.

 Del Mar Fair

-While the Del Mar Fair is not around all year, if you’re planning to take engagement photos in June, the fair is a way to get some different and fun photos!
+While the San Diego Del Mar Fair is not around all year, if you’re planning to take engagement photos in June, the fair is a way to get some different and fun pictures!
 Plus, if you’re a fan of deep-fried everything, this is the spot for you!